lucasjellema/simple-authenticated-webapp/architecture.md

    - MSAL.js handles the token acquisition and storage
    - User information is fetched from Microsoft Graph API

-3. **Data Retrieval Flow**:
+3. **Data Retrieval & Persistence Flow**:
    - After authentication, data can be fetched from configured API endpoints
    - The ID token from authentication is used as a bearer token
-   - API requests are sent with proper authorization headers
+   - GET requests are sent with proper authorization headers
    - Responses are cached in memory to minimize redundant API calls
    - UI is updated to display the fetched data
+   - User can modify data through the UI
+   - Modified data is sent back to the server via authenticated PUT requests
+   - Changes are timestamped with lastModified property

 4. **Component Interaction**:
    - App module coordinates between auth, data, and UI modules
    - UI module responds to user interactions and delegates to app module
    - Auth module maintains authentication state and tokens
-   - Data service module handles API communication and caching
+   - Data service module handles API communication, caching, and data persistence
+   - Bidirectional data flow allows both reading and writing data

 ## Security Considerations